Dynatrace-Adam-Gardner/UnleashKubernetesTutorial/README.md

 - A full Keptn installation
 - Dynatrace monitoring installed and configured on the Keptn machine.
+- An Ubuntu VM used to host your website and the Unleash Feature Flag service.

+# Tutorial Overview
 This tutorial will run 4x containers on your VM.
 You'll need the OneAgent deployed on this VM first.

 1. An nginx reverse proxy to access app on port `80` (`http://127.0.0.1`)